Swarchal/phenoScreen/README.md

 All functions to be used in phenotypic screens.

+- `read_map`: annotates dataframes with well identifiers from a separate plate map as a csv. e.g adding compounds or concentrations to correct wells

 * QC : Quality control measures

 	- `cv_check`: calculates the coefficient of variation if given a column of measurements, and a column with which to group the elements by.
 Produces a dataframe containing the CV for each element of the group.